21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Data is fully democratized and accessible with minimal engineering and administrative work.

-Price: $375 per month for Growth (2 bonus months if paid annually).
+Price: $375 per month for Growth.
 The Pro plan includes unlimited connections to enrichment sources, three projects, two-factor authentication, and custom onboarding & Implementation.
 14 days trial is available.

 Alternative: Dashly, Smartlook, Pendo, Amplitude Analytics.

-To be precise, let’s count the martech stack cost based on the example of a company that we mentioned at the beginning of this article.
+To be precise, let’s count the martech stack cost based on the example of a company we mentioned at this article’s beginning.
 Mind you, it’s a mid-size B2B SaaS company that has about

 100